Student Toolkit

 Happy new year and welcome back!
 We hope you had a restful break over the holidays.
 Now that we are back, we want you to know your student’s association is here to support you!
 Press reset and take advantage of the services and programs aimed at self-renewal and connection.
 While the days are darker and the snow looms, we know that it’s time to get back into our school routines!

-- Apply for scholarships – You should know that SAMRU gives away over $40,000 in scholarships and awards each year, recognizing eligible student applicants who have contributed to their campus community in an outstanding way that inspires and enhances the lives of their fellow Mount Royal students and/or achieved academic excellence.
+• Apply for scholarshipsYou should know that SAMRU gives away over $40,000 in scholarships and awards each year, recognizing eligible student applicants who have contributed to their campus community in an outstanding way that inspires and enhances the lives of their fellow Mount Royal students and/or achieved academic excellence.
 Learn more here and make sure to apply before the end of February deadline!

-- Run for office – Think about running for a full-time representation executive position.
-Nominations are open until mid-February.
+• Run for officeThink about running for a full-time representation executive position.
+Elections occur at the SAMRU Annual General Meeting in March.
 Successful candidates start their roles in May.
 As an employee of the Student Governing Board, your job would be to represent the interests of MRU students to Mount Royal and various levels of government — so be prepared to attend a lot of meetings and do some public speaking.
 But don’t worry – ample training and support are provided.

-- Health Plan opt-out – Your student health and dental plan provide great coverage and benefits for most students.
-However, students with comparable health and/or dental coverage under another insurance plan may choose to opt-out* and can do so online here before the deadline.
+• Health Plan opt-outYour student health and dental plan provides great coverage and benefits for most students.
+However, students starting their studies in the Winter semester with comparable health and/or dental coverage may choose to opt-out and can do so online here before the deadline.

 February